wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 * 🐏 U0001f40f
 * ⚡ u26a1
 * 📡 U0001f4e1
+* ⚒ u2692
 * 🌡 U0001f321
 * 🥵 U0001f975

 In a default Qubes install, the status bar's font (which, confusingly, is set in `~/.config/i3/status` rather than in `i3status`'s config) is `font pango:monospace 8`.
-If you're having trouble with unicode support in the status bar, changing the font might help.
+If you're having trouble with unicode support, changing the font might help.
 You might consider `font pango:DejaVu Sans mono 9` or (my current favorite, but more of an acquired taste) `font pango:Terminus 9`, although this also requires the `terminus-fonts-legacy-x11` package in dom0.

+When you're in VMs, you might find it more convenient to enter unicode symbols by searching for them and copy-pasting, but dom0 is not a valid target for pasting from the shared clipboard ([nor should it be](https://www.qubes-os.org/doc/how-to-copy-from-dom0/#copying-to-dom0)), so in dom0 the path of least resistance is to type these characters in explicitly.

 ### Starting Apps